saworbit/quake-cortex/KNOWN_ISSUES.md

 #### Suspected Cause

-- Movement goal is resolving to the bot's current position (AI target selection or navigation fallback).
-Needs further inspection with debug logs.
+- Movement goal resolves to the bot's current position (target selection or navigation fallback), so the move vector stays `0 0 0`.
+- No valid nav nodes/waypoints loaded for the current map, so pathing falls back to "nowhere to go."
+- AI state machine stuck in idle/oscillation and never commits to a move target.

 #### Workaround

-- No reliable workaround yet; capture `MOVE`/`STATE` logs for debugging.
+- No reliable workaround yet.
+Use debug logs to identify the active state, chosen goal, and nav/path status.

+#### Debug Checklist

+- Verify think loop is running: `THINK` logs are continuous.
+- Log the chosen goal target (entity + position) each cycle.
+- Log nav status (node count, path length, fallback reason).
+- Confirm enemy acquisition (visible target vs. none).
+- If goal == self.origin, force a fallback roam target.

+#### Short-Term Fix Ideas

+- Add a roam fallback: pick a random direction or nearby node when no target.
+- Skip self/world when selecting targets; handle "no target" explicitly.
+- Loosen "already there" thresholds so tiny deltas don't zero movement.

 ---